 - Robust build

-This radio certainly holds its own in terms of design and functioning.
+Motorola is now back in that groove of skiers with the CP200D.
+It is a DMR radio that certainly holds its own in terms of design and functioning.
 It won’t let you down with audio quality and battery life, either.

 4. Motorola T260TP – High-rated Weatherproof Design

 - Works 12 hours without charge

 - Highly durable